Level 2 Details

 We are greatly enhancing study spaces on Level 2.
 When finished, we will have nearly doubled the reading, studying, relaxing and project-based work areas on Level 2.
 We are adding 4 new group study rooms, 16 movable white boards, white board walls, display monitors for group work, tables, couches, comfy seating, and more.

-We will have several large work tables in an area of Level 2 for people to use in any way they wish, including opportunities for making.
+We will have several large work tables in an area of Level 2 for people to use in any way they wish, including opportunities for making and creating.
 Whether you want to try your hand at 3D printing and modeling, spend some time knitting or sewing, or just feel the need to take a break and draw, this space will accommodate such uses.
 Over time we plan on offering workshops in this space.
-Watch for opportunities on our web site and in the Piper.
+Watch for opportunities on our web site and in the MAC Daily.

 We will have many items available in the fall for our community to use in this space.
 Over time, we expect that the equipment and material needs will change based on community interest and feedback.
 When we open we will have sewing machines, a spinning wheel and looms, 3D printers, a vinyl laser cutter, scanners, digital drawing tablets, tons of art and crafting materials, maker books, and more!